Truongphi20/hamilpath/README.md

-Finding the Hamiltonian path and Hamiltonian Circuit by Solve system of linear inequalities
+Finding the Hamiltonian Path and Circuit by Solve system of linear inequalities
 ======

 # 1. Introduce